Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 The construction industry has undergone a significant transformation process in a relatively short time span, with many technological advancements completely reshaping pre-existing methodologies and workflows.
 The Scan to BIM process is one such advancement, providing a revolutionary approach to object capture on-site.
 It bridges the physical and digital realms of architecture and construction by turning high-precision laser measurement information into detailed building information models, operating at an unprecedented level of insight and accuracy.

-The combination of 3D laser scanning and BIM changes the way built environments are documented, designed, and operated.
+The combination of 3D laser scanning and BIM changes the way built environments are documented, designed, and used.
 It is a particularly valuable approach for work on existing projects, where traditional measurement methods are nowhere near as accurate.
 The creation of highly accurate digital twins of existing buildings has become an essential capability for any modern-day construction toolkit, from complex industrial retrofits to historic preservation projects.

 With that being said, the relationship between BIM and scanning technology remains highly intricate, with a lot of dedicated equipment, software, methodologies, and so on.
 This article aims to provide all kinds of information about the Scan to BIM process, creating a valuable source of information for both newcomers and experts in the field.